Twitchfire plot in the Hero AU

 She goes out and confronts her, accusing her of being jealous that Spitfire was a better fighter than her, and clinging onto the sense of importance she got from that stupid fucking prophecy, and choosing AUTO because she was too insecure and they made her feel special.

-She tells her she's going to look like a complete fraud when Spitfire subverts that stupid prophecy and saves her miserable planet by herself, and no one will look up to or care about Twitch ever again.
+She tells her she's going to look like a complete fraud when Spitfire subverts that stupid prophecy and saves her miserable planet by herself, and no one will look up to or care about Sunbird ever again.

 She's crying just about the whole time she's saying this and leaves immediately afterwards.

-Twitch is kind of blindsided by this.
+Sunbird is kind of blindsided by this.
 She hadn't really considered there was a third option besides "Spitfire working with her" and "she never sees Spitfire again".
 Once the shock wears off she is, of course, devastated.
 She probably held out a little bit of hope all that time that Spitfire would come back and change her mind, or at least be willing to talk out some kind of compromise.
 Or maybe once the whole war was over, she'd feel a bit more comfortable with the idea of separating from AUTO and Spitfire's demands would be met!

 But no, Spitfire came back and hit her where it hurt the most.
 She was insecure about Spitfire being better than her.
 She tried not to let it show, but apparently Spitfire figured it out.
 Part of her wonders if Spitfire was kind of right.
 If part of why she was so scared to leave AUTO was because she wanted to hold onto that importance instead of risking falling into Spitfire's shadow.